 Emma is our Head of Development.
 She is tasked with driving the development of The Carbon Literacy Project; leading our Finance, Fundraising, and Communications Teams; improving internal processes, for current and future demand; and identifying new opportunities for collaboration.

 Emma has worked with CLP, in varying capacities, since 2015.
 As one of the first accredited Carbon Literacy Trainers, Emma has delivered CL training within organisations across England, France and Germany.
-Emma also undertook an internship with CLP during the final year of her BSc Geography, progressing to the roles of Project Coordinator and Project Leader leading to her current position.
+Emma also undertook an internship with CLP during the final year of her BSc Geography, before joining the staff team.

 Emma’s experience within the wider environmental and sustainability sector includes work with – Manchester Climate Change Agency; Manchester Met University Environment Team; and, Manchester Museum as part of Climate Exchange.
 Emma currently sits on the Yorkshire and Humber Climate Commission (YHCC) in the role of Commissioner.